A question as old as games themselves (well, maybe the question wasn’t always asked…).

 If a player is logging in at least once every two days, she has the potential to net thousands of bonus XP for her character reputations.

 While putting that extra time in should hone her skills, it doesn’t have to mean she’s a great player.
-It’s why you’ll see a Valkyrie at Reputation: 0 Level: 12 beat a Reputation: 4 Level: 19 Shugoki.
+It’s why you’ll see a Valkyrie at Reputation: 0 Level: 12 beats a Reputation: 4 Level: 19 Shugoki.

 Some game developers, like Blizzard, have built ranking match systems into their online games.
 In Overwatch, for example, you play through a series of these ranking matches before you enter the competitive season for the first time.
 You’re given a point score based on your performance in these matches.